Mohamed Salah is 2017 CAF African Footballer

 Egyptian Mohamed Salah beat Gabon’s Aubameyang and Sadio Mane of Senegal to win the 2017 CAF player of Year which was a career first for the Liverpool flying winger.

-For the female category, Super Falcons forward Asisat Oshoala won her third Women’s Player of the Year prize, beating Cameroon’s Gabrielle Aboudi Onguene and Chrestina Kgatlana of South Africa.

-“It’s been truly an emotional journey through 2017,” an emotional Oshoala said after picking her award.
-“I must say this is one of the special moment in my career because when I left Arsenal and moved to China a lot of people said that, Asisat your career is going to be gone but I told myself that I can do this and I think I have done that.
-I want to use this opportunity to encourage all the young girls do not let anyone talk you down, don’t listen to anyone, just follow your heart.”

-The post Mohamed Salah is 2017 CAF African Footballer appeared first on The Nation Nigeria.
+The post Mohamed Salah is 2017 CAF African Footballer appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share